han1222/yolo_boundingbox_center_point/README.md

                 free_image(label);
             }

-# Point.py
-you must download OpenCV to excute a Potin.py files
+#you must download OpenCV to excute a Potin.py files

 import cv2